EloisaAvila/femaledeities/README.md

 ```
 3. Come back in 8 hours (sleep, do other work, etc.)

 Note: if you attempt to change the updating structure of the code (df.to_csv), when you run the code keep an eye on the size of the new file for several minutes.
 If you append incorrectly, the file size will massively increase to ~2gb in just several minutes.
+[SINCE THERE IS A LOT OF TEXT THE ENCODING MIGHT BE A WAY TO MAKE IT LIGHTER?
+WE ARE INCREASING THE NUMBER OF TAGS AND HENCE THE NUMBER OF PARAGRPAHS]

+GENERAL COMMENTS:
+1) FOR EACH SECTION, INCLUDE A **RESULTING OUTPUT** SECTION, SO THAT THE READER KNOWS EXACTLY WHAT COMES OUT OF THAT STEP.
+SUCH AS HOW BIG IS THE FILE, WHAT DOES IT CONTAIN.
+WHAT DOES A LINE MEAN.
+HOW MANY CULTURES SHOULD IT BE, HOW MANY DUPLICATES IF ANY WERE REMOVED AND WHY.
+WE ALSO NEED A FINAL OUTPUT SECTION, AND WHAT THE CHARACTERISTICS OF THAT SHOULD BE.
+HOW SHOULD ONE CHECK THAT THE PROCESS WORKED?
+NUMBER OF SOCIETIES, VARIABLES, ETC.
+2) TRY TO MAKE THE SCRIPTS WORK SMOOTHLY, WITHOUT MANUAL INTERVENTION; IDEALLY SOMEONE WITHOUT PYTHON EXPERIENCE CAN RUN THESE WITHOUT MAKING ANY CHANGES UNLESS THE ONLINE REPOSITORY CHANGES
+3) I THINK WE SHOULD HAVE ALL THE FILES FROM THE PROCESS IN THE BOX.
+DO YOU AGREE?
+COULD YOU RUN IT IN THAT FOLDER SO THAT YOU CAN REFERENCE FOLDERS SPECIFICALLY WITHIN IT?
+IN THAT WAY EVERYONE HAS ACCESS TO ALL THE FILES FROM ALL THE STEPS.
+4) WHAT OF THE ENCODING?
+5) WHAT ABOUT THE CULTURES THAT DON'T HAVE GENDERS?
+PROF. ROBINSON MENTION THIS, IS THERE A WAY THAT WE CAN FLAG THEM TO TAKE IT INTO ACCOUNT IN THE FUTURE?